Rack Configuration

 Create and configure IP Pool

-IP pools are logical abstractions for external IP address allocation.
-Each silo may have one or more IP pools associated with it and must have one of them set as the default.
-When a VM instance is provisioned, IP addresses will be automatically assigned from the IP pool specified in the request as long as the pool is linked to the silo.
+IP pools are groups of addresses used for managing instance external IP address allocation.
+Each silo may have one or more IP pools associated with it, with one designated as the default pool.
+When an ephemeral or floating IP is provisioned, an address will be automatically assigned from the IP pool specified in the request, or the default pool if it is unspecified.

 Follow these steps to create your first IP pool and link it to the new silo: